mcguffin/the-paste/readme.txt

 * Gimp
 * LibreOffice
 * GoogleDocs
+* Adobe XD
+* SVG from Adobe XD, Illustrator and Affinity Designer (Additional plugin for SVG Support required.
+My favorite: [Safe SVG](https://wordpress.org/plugins/safe-svg/))
 * [And some more...](https://github.com/mcguffin/the-paste#applications-tested-so-far)

 … and paste it to Classic Editor or directly to the media library.

+Install [Safe SVG](https://wordpress.org/plugins/safe-svg/) to enable SVG support.

-The most recent Desktop versions of Chrome, Firefox, Edge and Safari are supported.
+The most recent Desktop versions of Chrome, Edge, Firefox and Safari are supported.

 [The paste at GitHub](https://github.com/mcguffin/the-paste)